anaeggerdemier/my-api-generation/README.md

 # User Management API

-**User Management API** é uma aplicação RESTful desenvolvida com Node.js e Express para gerenciar usuários em um banco de dados PostgreSQL.
-Suporta operações CRUD e inclui funcionalidades adicionais como paginação e validação de dados.
+**User Management API** is a RESTful application developed with Node.js and Express to manage users in a PostgreSQL database.
+It supports CRUD operations and includes additional features such as pagination and data validation.

 ## Description